IgorEmerick/api-to-do/README.md

 ## User

 *Create user:*
-- [ ] Should create an user by email and password.
+- [ ] Should create an user by name, email and password.
 - [ ] Should not create two or more users with same email.
 - [ ] Password must contain from 8 to 16 characters.
 - [ ] Password must contain upper case.